MachineVisionTeam/instance-segmentation/Hover-Net/docs/training.rst

       !python run_train.py --gpu='0'

-This command will execute the training code, utilizing the datasets located in the `train` and `val` folders that were set up through `HoverNet-data.ipynb`.
+This command will execute the training code, utilizing the datasets located in the `train` and `val` folders that were set up through `HoverNet-data.ipynb`, and using the downloaded model checkpoint.

 Validation Results
 ------------------